envytools/envytools/hwdocs/bus/pmc.rst

 The main register used to identify the card is the ID register.
 However, the ID register has different formats depending on the chipset family:

+.. reg:: 32 pmc-id-nv01 card identification
    MMIO 0x000000: ID [NV01:NV04]

    - bits 0-3: minor revision.
    - bits 4-7: major revision.
      These two bitfields together are also visible as PCI revision.
 For NV03, revisions equal or higher than 0x20 mean NV03T.
    - bits 8-11: implementation - always 1 except on NV02
    - bits 12-15: always 0
    - bits 16-19: chipset - 1 is NV01, 2 is NV02, 3 is NV03 or NV03T
    - bits 20-27: always 0
    - bits 28-31: foundry - 0 is SGS, 1 is Helios, 2 is TMSC

+.. reg:: 32 pmc-id-nv04 card identification
    MMIO 0x000000: ID [NV04:NV10]

    - bits 0-3: ???
    - bits 4-11: always 0
    - bits 12-15: architecture - always 4
    - bits 16-19: minor revision
    - bits 20-23: major revision - 0 is NV04, 1 and 2 are NV05.
      These two bitfields together are also visible as PCI revision.
    - bits 24-27: always 0
    - bits 28-31: foundry - 0 is SGS, 1 is Helios, 2 is TMSC

+.. reg:: 32 pmc-id-nv10 card identification
    MMIO 0x000000: ID [NV10-]

    - bits 0-7: stepping
    - bits 16-19: device id [NV10:NV92]
-  - bits 15-19: device id [NV92:NVD8]
+   - bits 15-19: device id [NV92:NVD9]
    - bits 12-19: device id [NVD9-]
      The value of this bitfield is equal to low 4, 5, or 6 bits of the PCI device id.
 The bitfield size and position changed between cards due to varying amount of changeable bits.
 See :ref:`pstraps` and :ref:`chipsets` for more details.
    - bits 20-27: chipset id.
      This is THE chipset id that comes after "NV".
 See :ref:`chipsets` for the list.
    - bits 28-31: ???

 .. todo:: unk bitfields

 NV92[?] introduced another identification register in PMC, with unknown
 purpose:

+.. reg:: 32 pmc-boot-2 ???
    MMIO 0x000008: BOOT_2 [NV92?-]

    ???

 .. todo:: what is this? when was it introduced? seen non-0 on at least NV92

 NV94 introduced a new identification register with rearranged bitfields:

+.. reg:: 32 pmc-new-id card identification
    MMIO 0x000a00: NEW_ID

    - bits 0-7: device id
    - bits 8-11: same value as BOOT_2 register
    - bits 12-19: stepping
    - bits 20-27: chipset id

 .. todo:: there are cards where the steppings don't match between registers - does this mean something or is it just